nojronatron/java-code-challenges/docs/readme-trees.md

 According to Code Fellows curriculum there are no placement rules in a Binary Tree, nor a K-ary Tree.

-In this case, just place a new node in any empty child spot, from the top down.
+In this case, just place a new node in any empty child spot, from the top down, and from index 0 to the last index of node's K children.

-This implies using breadth-first traversal to find the next-best placement spot.
+Use breadth-first traversal to find the next-best placement spot in the tree, and an iterator to index to the 1st null child.

+To place a node in a specific location:

+1. Reference both the new node to create *and* the parent node the new node should be attached to.
+2. Check the child 'slots' for the 1st empty one.
-To place a node in a specific location, reference both the new node to create *and* the parent node the new node should be attached to.
-Fill the empty child 'slots' from left-to-right.
-Depending on whether or not the targeted parent node is 'full' with children, this could be successful or cause an exception that should be handled gracefully.
+3. Fill the first empty child 'slot' found, and then exit.

+*Note*: Depending on whether the targeted parent node is 'full' with children or not, this could be successful or cause an exception that should be handled gracefully.

 ### Big-O of Trees